amissine/gratzio-join/README.md

 ## The Details

 The project's goal is to establish a Distributed Autonomous Organization (DAO), whose members (**user**s) exchange help offers/requests with each other.
 The DAO is [Stellar](https://stellar.org/)-based.
 A DAO user can be either self-paid or sponsored.
-To become a sponsored user, go to the (TESTNET) website [https://gratzio.w3spaces.com](https://gratzio.w3spaces.com) and accept our invite.
+To become a sponsored user, go to our (TESTNET) website [https://gratzio.w3spaces.com](https://gratzio.w3spaces.com) and accept our invite.
 This results in a request for the **agent** to:

 - create a Stellar account for the user;
 - create a trustline from this account to the project's **GRAT issuer**;
 - fund the account with the initial amount of the project's asset **GRAT**.

-If you already have a Stellar account and want to become a self-paid user, create a trustline from this account to the project's GRAT issuer, then go to DEX and buy some GRAT.
+If you already have a Stellar account and want to become a self-paid user, create a trustline from this account to the project's GRAT issuer, then buy some GRAT (either by using our utilities or by going to DEX).
+To create a trustline, you can go to our website and enter the public key of your Stellar account.

 When the account is funded, its holder can assist other users for more GRAT, and/or send GRAT to other accounts in exchange of help from their holders.